 Creeping charlie (Glechoma hederacea) is often called ground ivy due to its appearance and growth habits.
 Creeping charlie weed is a green vine whose leaves are round with scalloped edges.
 Creeping charlie has a small purple flower.

-Creeping charlie plant is most easily identified by its growth habit.
+The creeping charlie plant is most easily identified by its growth habit.
 It is a vine that grows close to the ground and will form a mat-like ground cover if allowed to.
 The vines have nodes at each of the places where leaves grow and these nodes will form roots if they come in contact with the soil.
 This is part of the reason that creeping charlie weed is so frustrating, as you cannot simply pull it up.
 Every rooted node can turn into a new plant if left behind.

 How to Kill Creeping Charlie Plant